aaprygin/Bug-challenge/screenshots/README.md

-This folder contains all screenshots used in bug reports
+This folder contains all screenshots used in bug reports.